SomdattaNag/Security-Screening-System/README.md

-# FaceAlert
+# Security Screening System
-Built a real-time security screening system with face recognition that scans individuals using a webcam at check- points (e.g., hotels, airports).
+Built a real-time security screening system, using face recognition with OpenCV.
+The system scans individuals via a webcam at check- points (e.g., hotels, airports).
 If a person’s face matches an entry in the system’s dataset of known threats or wanted individuals, the system triggers a threat alarm and sends an email alert to authorities.
 Otherwise, a safe alarm is triggered, allowing them to proceed.

 # Tech Stack: OpenCV, face_recognition, SMTPLib, Winsound